eTech-Source/universal-fs/README.md

 # universal-fs
-Allows a a client or server to access the file system in the current codebase or a different one
+Allows a client or server to access the file system in the current codebase or a different one.